DenaSchaeffer/cps352-recipe-language/README.md

 ### Program with function definition

 ```
-cook noodles using 30 & chicken using 2 with //bind two identifiers with two numbers
-	cook soup using recipe noodles & chicken { //two arguments in the function
+	cook soup using recipe ingredient1 & ingredient2 { //two arguments in the function
 		taste //cond
-			fry noodles chicken
+			more ingredient1 ingredient2
 		yummy //true
-			noodles
+			ingredient1
 		bummy //false
-			chicken
+			ingredient2
 	} with
+		cook noodles using 30 & chicken using 2 with //bind two identifiers with two numbers
 			cook meal using prepare soup contains noodles & chicken with (combine soup 5)
 ```